-1. Documents - You must include the regular exploration of your learning (called the learning review) which contains your reflections on the input, discussions, experiences and readings for the course and which you start right from the beginning of the course.
-You must also include here 1 self-review and at least 1 assignment (such as an essay).
+Documents - You must include the regular exploration of your learning (called the learning review) which contains your reflections on the input, discussions, experiences and readings for the course and which you start right from the beginning of the course.
+You must also include here 1 self-review (see section below on the tutor-assessed self-review) and at least 1 assignment (such as an essay).
 You might also include a review of audio/video recordings (including verbatim transcripts), tutorial records (when written by you) and notes on your personal development.3